Read More from Dr. Berger:

 It becomes essential, then, to understand that abortion is considered to be a medical issue because it has its roots in the most destructive and widespread historical theory of insanity/madness ever propagated: the medical model of mental illness constructed by Emil Kraepelin and carried out in the Holocaust.

-To argue that abortion is a medical issue is a logical fallacy unless the Kraepelinian theory of eugenics in which abortion was conceived is also accepted, and to argue that a woman’s own civil/reproductive rights is the highest moral value in the abortion discussion is to undermine the theory of evolution and the very philosophical beliefs that undergird the acceptance of abortion.
+To argue that abortion is a medical issue is a logical fallacy unless the Kraepelinian theory of eugenics, in which abortion was conceived, is also accepted.
+And to argue that a woman’s own civil/reproductive rights are the highest moral value in the abortion discussion is to undermine the theory of evolution and the very philosophical beliefs that undergird the acceptance of abortion.